suredone/qdone/README.md

 - Any commands with the same `--group-id` will be worked on in the order they were received by SQS (see [FIFO docs](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html)).
 - If you don't set `--group-id` it defaults to a unique id per call to `qdone`, so this means messages sent by `enqueue-batch` will always be processed within the batch in the order you sent them.
+- If you want each message in a batch to have a unique group id (i.e. they don't need to be processed in order, but need to be delivered exactly once) then use the `--group-id-per-message` option with `enqueue-batch`.

 Enqueue limitations: